 The chemical contamination issue is serious on its own.
 But plastic packaging also degrades olive oil quality in ways that are measurable at the product level.

-Research analyzing commercial olive oils across multiple packaging types found that a sample of extra virgin olive oil packaged in PET plastic exceeded the K270 limit for extra virgin classification — meaning the oil had oxidized to the point where it legally should have been classified as lampante, the lowest grade, unfit for direct consumption.
+Research analyzing commercial olive oils across multiple packaging types found that a sample of extra virgin olive oil packaged in PET plastic exceeded the K270 oxidation limit for extra virgin classification.
+Which means the oil had oxidized to the point where it legally should have been classified as lampante, the lowest grade, unfit for direct consumption.
 It was labeled and sold as extra virgin.

 This is not an isolated finding.
 The mislabeling problem in the olive oil industry is well documented, and plastic packaging that accelerates oxidation is one of the factors that contributes to oils degrading below their labeled grade before they ever reach a consumer.